grzegorz914/homebridge-enphase-envoy/README.md

 1. Open the Home <img src='https://user-images.githubusercontent.com/3979615/78010622-4ea1d380-738e-11ea-8a17-e6a465eeec35.png' height='16.42px'> app on your device.
 2. Tap the Home tab, then tap <img src='https://user-images.githubusercontent.com/3979615/78010869-9aed1380-738e-11ea-9644-9f46b3633026.png' height='16.42px'>.
 3. Tap *Add Accessory*, and select *I Don't Have a Code or Cannot Scan*.
+4. Select Your accessory.
-4. Enter the Homebridge PIN, this can be found under the QR code in Homebridge UI or your Homebridge logs, alternatively you can select *Use Camera* and scan the QR code again.
+5. Enter the Homebridge PIN, this can be found under the QR code in Homebridge UI or your Homebridge logs, alternatively you can select *Use Camera* and scan the QR code again.

 # Bonus Top Bar on Mac!!!
 1. Download `enphase_envoy.15s.rb`.